Extend report menu items to redirect user navigation

 Extend report menu items

 The following walkthrough shows how to use menu item extensions to redirect user navigations in the application to a custom solution.
 The solution includes a custom Customer list report for the Fleet Management application and defines all the application customizations in a pure extension model.
 The following illustration shows the menu item that you use to access the custom Customer list report.

 Create a new model for your application customizations.
-For more information about extension models, see Customization: Overlayering and extensions.
+For more information about extension models, see Customize through extension and overlayering.

 Create a new project in Microsoft Visual Studio, and add your custom report.
 Additionally, add all the solution artifacts.
 These artifacts include the RDP class or source query, the controller class, and UI builders, if they are present.